adityapandey456/Student-management-system/README.md

 # Student-management-system
-its about student management sytem
+its about student management system